ultraleap/UnityPlugin/Packages/Tracking Preview/XRControllerSupport/Documentation/documentation.md

 `ControllerPostProcess` has a `OnControllerActiveFrame` Action you can subscribe to, which is called every frame a controller is detected.
 If a controller isn't detected, it defaults back to Leap Hands.

 You can set which input `ControllerPostProcess` is using, using `SetInputMethodType` and specifying the `Chirality` (Left/Right), and `InputMethodType` (LeapHand/XRController).

+## How can I edit the transform offset of my virtual hands from the controllers?

+`ControllerPostProcess` contains Left and Right Hand Inputs, available to edit in the editor.
+These provide you with the ability to add a positional and rotational offset from the controller transform.

+## How can I edit what affect controllers have on my virtual hands?

+`ControllerPostProcess` contains Left and Right Hand Inputs, available to edit in the editor.
+Each finger has a neutral, open pose which it starts in, and a curled pose, which gets affected by the state of the controller Input Axes.
+You can specify:

+- What Input Axes cause the finger to curl
+- The rotation of the joints when curled
+- Whether to interpolate the joints when transitioning from one state to another, and how fast